Conditions caused by candida overgrowth

 The first significant cause is the amount of sugar we all eat.
 If you have ever made your bread or wine, you will know that sugar is needed to activate the yeast.
 In so-called civilised countries today, we eat so much sugar that each person consumes roughly its body weight in sugar every year, whereas 100 years ago, we ate about 10 pounds of sugar each year.
 Our bodies need no added sugar for energy or health, apart from the natural sugars found in fruits, vegetables, and grains.
 This massive amount of surplus sugar encourages the yeast in our bodies to thrive, among many other harmful effects.

 Another cause of the problem is the overuse of antibiotics.
 These powerful antibacterial drugs- welcome lifesavers in emergencies- unfortunately, have the effect of destroying the beneficial bacteria in our gut as well as those that are making us ill.
-As the good bacteria are depleted more space is created for thriving candida.
-When antibiotics are given for months on end to treat acne for example or given several times a year to treat throat infection, the knock-on effect on the balance of our gut bacteria is devastating.
-Very often acne and recurrent infections have been caused by candida in the first place, so taking antibiotics makes matters worse. apart from the antibiotics, we are prescribed, there are residues in the meat we eat and the milk we drink because animals are given antibiotics as a preventative against disease.
-To avoid this we need either to become vegetarian or else to eat meat from animals that have been organically reared.
+As the good bacteria are depleted, more space is created for thriving candida.
+When antibiotics are given for months on end to treat acne for example, or given several times a year to treat throat infection, the knock-on effect on the balance of our gut bacteria is devastating.
+Very often acne and recurrent infections have been caused by candida in the first place, so taking antibiotics makes matters worse.
+Apart from the antibiotics we are prescribed, there are residues in the meat we eat and the milk we drink because animals are given antibiotics as a preventative against disease.
+To avoid this, we need either to become vegetarian or eat meat from animals that have been organically reared.

-Other types of medications also have the capacity to destroy our friendly bacteria.
-Non-steroidal anti-inflammatory drugs (NSAIDs), available over the counter like Aspirin, Ibuprofen, Naproxen are wildly used for pain relief.
-NSAID’s just like the antibiotics, prepare the way of candida to move in and gain more ground.
+Other types of medications also can destroy our friendly bacteria.
+Non-steroidal anti-inflammatory drugs (NSAIDs), available over the counter like Aspirin, Ibuprofen, Naproxen, are wildly used for pain relief.
+NSAID, just like antibiotics, prepare the way for candida to move in and gain more ground.

-Another main cause of yeast infection is the use of steroid treatment.
-Sufferers of hay fever and asthma who regularly use steroid sprays and inhalers weaken their immune system even further.
-Although steroids have a potent anti-inflammatory effect in the short term, they also have acknowledged immune-suppressant impact in the long time.
+Another leading cause of yeast infection is the use of steroid treatment.
+Sufferers of hay fever and asthma who regularly use steroid sprays and inhalers weaken their immune system.
+Although steroids have a potent anti-inflammatory effect in the short term, they also have acknowledged immune-suppressant impact for a long time.
 A weakened immune system will be less able to hold back invading bad guys, including candida.
 Many people with asthma have thrush in their mouth, throat, and oesophagus.
-Similarly, many fungal skin conditions are mistakenly treated steroid creams which are not only absorbed by the body and weaken the immune system, but which also make the situation chronic, even though they might have short-term benefits in reducing pain, irritation, inflammation, and danger.
+Similarly, many fungal skin conditions are mistakenly treated with steroid creams which are not only absorbed by the body and weaken the immune system, but which also make the situation chronic, even though they might have short-term benefits in reducing pain, irritation, inflammation, and danger.

 I need to say here that it could be extremely dangerous to stop any steroid medications, and this needs to be discussed with the GP, done gradually and monitored closely.